-waive conce polic Policy.
-Summarize the state policies that apply to the administration of medications by waiver providers or provider responsibilities when participants self-administer medications, including (if applicable) policies erning medication administration by non-medical waiver provider personnel.
-State laws, regulations, and its referenced in the specification are available to CMS upon request through the Medicaid agency or the ating agency (if applicable). iii.
-Medi ication Error Reporting.
+v c State Policy.
+Summarize the state policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
+State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). iii.
+I Medication Error Reporting.
 Select one of the following: Providers that are responsible for medication administration are required to both record and report medication errors to a state agency (or agencies).
 Complete the following three items: (a) Specify state agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record : (c) Specify the types of medication errors that providers must report to the state: Providers responsible for medication administration are required to record medication errors but make information about medication errors available only when requested by the state.
 Specify the types of medication errors that providers are required to record: